jancr/blog-posts/posts/prediction_and_callibration_1.md

 	'7.4624e+09'

-So a 7 billion times more likely, there are two reasons why this number is so large, 1) Scott made a lot of predictions, 2) Scott is a very good predictor, now it is easy to become a better predictor than Scott, simply pick easy things to predict.
-What is very hard it to be as well calibrated as Scott, but first let's define our term:
+So 7 billion times more likely!
+There are two reasons why this number is so large:
+1) Scott made a lot of predictions and 2) Scott is a very good predictor.
+It is easy to become a better predictor than Scott if you simply make a lot of predictions about things that are easy to predict.
+The hard part is being as well-calibrated as Scott.

 <!-- Also notice that because $p(\theta=0.5|y=0)=p(\theta=0.5|y=1)=0.5$ The debate -->
 <!-- of whether to include his 50:50 predictions is mute, as his likelihood ratio -->
 <!-- compared to the null model remains unchanged. -->

 ## Prediction vs Calibration

 **Predictor:**

- * A good predictor is a person who predict better than random:
+ * A good predictor is a person who predicts better than random:
 	 - $\prod P(\theta|y) >> 0.5^N$

  * A bad predictor is a person who predicts close to random:
 	 - $\prod P(\theta|y) \approx 0.5^N$

  * A terrible predictor is one who are worse than random:
 	 - $\prod P(\theta|y) < 0.5^N$